 We've helped countless clients get their DUI charges reduced to reckless driving or dismissed altogether, and to keep their driving privileges intact.
 Call us at 702-DEFENSE for a free case evaluation to see how we can help you.

-To learn more about specific DUI charges, visit our section on Nevada DUI offenses A to Z.
+To learn more about specific topics, visit our section on Nevada DUI offenses A to Z.

 How The Las Vegas DUI Process Works

-Your Las Vegas DUI attorney will obtain the police reports, lab reports, maintenance history of the breath machine, and other evidence.
-Your DUI lawyer will run motions and negotiate with the Clark County District Attorney in an effort to get the Las Vegas drunk driving charges reduced or dismissed.
+Your attorney will obtain the police reports, lab reports, the maintenance history of the breath machine, and other evidence.
+We will run motions and negotiate with the Clark County District Attorney in an effort to get the drunk driving charges reduced or dismissed.
 If an agreement with the prosecutor cannot be reached, you are entitled to a bench trial before a judge where it may be possible to get a NOT GUILTY verdict.

 The second proceeding is a Nevada DMV hearing to determine whether your drivers license will be suspended.
-If you have a Las Vegas DUI lawyer, he/she can represent you at the DMV hearing as well.
+If you have a lawyer, he/she can represent you at the DMV hearing as well.
 It may be possible to win the hearing and avoid the license suspension.
 If not, your Nevada drivers license will go into suspension for at least 90 days.
-If you live out of state, the Nevada DMV will inform the DMV of your home state...and your home state will most likely impose a drivers license suspension action of their own.
+If you live out of state, the Nevada DMV will inform the DMV of your home state.
+Your home state will most likely impose a drivers license suspension action of their own.
 (Learn more about the DUI court process.)

 Fighting a Nevada DUI Case

 Nevada prosecutors generally rely on four types of evidence in trying to prove a drunk driving case in court: